eduardoprauze/instagram_feed_by_hashtag/README.md

 # InstagramFeedByHashtag

-Thank you for downloading Instagram feed by hashtag Gem!
+This is an unofficial Instagram feed by hashtag ruby gem!

+This gem provides an easy way to retrieve a JSON from Instagram, filtered by hashtag, without any authentication.

 ## Installation